Mental slavery much more dangerous than physical slavery: PM Imran Khan - ExBulletin

 He said young Pakistanis have studied Western culture and have been misled by it, saying its progress has made many people copy it.

-The Prime Minister urged universities to research the disastrous effects of Western culture on family life and denounced the way pornographic material was widely available on smartphones these days.
+The prime minister urged universities to research the disastrous effects of Western culture on family life and denounced how pornographic material was widely available on smartphones these days.

 He said universities are important because they can help people make “informed choices” that will help people make smarter and better choices.